Danu-12/Meta-AD-Performance-Dashboard/README.md

 ![Gemini-Generated-Image-zyt9tzyt9tzyt9tz.png](https://i.postimg.cc/VLphZXnP/Gemini-Generated-Image-zyt9tzyt9tzyt9tz.png)

 # Meta Ad Performance  Dashboard

-Running paid advertising campaigns on platforms like Facebook and Instagram has become increasingly competitive and expensive.
-Marketing teams must ensure that their ad spend reaches the right audience segments, drives meaningful engagement, and ultimately leads to conversions such as clicks, purchases, or sign-ups.
+Businesses use paid advertisements on platforms like Facebook and Instagram to reach potential customers, increase website visits, and drive sales.
+As more businesses compete for the same audience, advertising has become more expensive, making it important for companies to spend their advertising budget effectively.

-However, with multiple campaigns, ad formats, and audience segments running simultaneously, it becomes difficult for marketing teams to quickly identify which campaigns are actually driving performance and which are wasting budget.
+However, managing multiple campaigns across different audiences and ad formats at the same time makes it difficult to identify which campaigns are delivering good results and which are wasting money.
+Without a clear view of campaign performance, marketing teams may continue investing in ads that generate attention but fail to produce meaningful business outcomes.

+This project analyzes Meta advertising campaign data to help marketing teams understand what drives engagement, clicks, and conversions, enabling them to make better decisions about where to invest their advertising budget

 ---